 Well, we finally got a couple of things done and I am happy to say that the truck is off to the frame alignment machine for final welds.
 Should have it back Tuesday to start working the gas tank, then brake lines.

 I am really very glad about the decision to go back to stock height.
 It will make it drivable I should think and - based on the trigonometry - the drive shaft should fit properly again (it was a bit short).
-It does add the need to replace the front wheels and springs, but I'm thinking of that as a safety feature now.
+It does add the need to replace the front wheels and springs, but I'm thinking

 ... what's around the corner.